matwoess/jsourceprofiler/docs/implementation-details.md

 ### Anonymous and local classes
-As these full-fledged classes can appear anywhere inside a code block, we need need to restore the previous state after parsing and exiting these inner classes.
+As these full-fledged classes can appear anywhere inside a code block, we need need to restore the previous state after entering, parsing, and exiting these inner classes.
 For this, the `ParserState` class contains a Stack for methods, onto which we push the current one when encountering class declarations inside methods.
+As soon as we exit the class, we pop the method from the stack and continue parsing the outer method.

 ### Brace-less Lambdas